MARRS is a service for individuals who are blind or visually or print impaired.

 30 years later, MARRS is as strong as ever!

 In 2017, MARRS celebrates its 30th year of serving Western North Carolina.
 Today, Tom Leeder serves on the MARRS Board of Directors, joined by dozens of volunteers in our Asheville and Hendersonville studios who read news from a variety of outlets, including the Asheville Citizen-Times, Hendersonville Times-News, Black Mountain News, The Urban News, Mountain Xpress, Transylvania Times, Asheville Daily Planet, Asheville Tribune, and other local publications – more than 30 hours of local news weekly, with additional programming broadcast from other reading services.
 They also read commentary from publications such as The New York Times, Washington Post, Jewish World Review, and MiamiHerald.
 [See our daily program guide here.]

-Listeners can tune in online or via special, easy-to-operate radio units loaned to eligible individuals and installed by MARRS volunteers.
+Listeners can tune in online to our live broadcast using any device with an Internet connection.
 Mountain Area Radio Reading Service broadcasts local and national programming 24 hours a day, 7 days a week.
 Programming is also available at Mission Hospital on Channel 30 and the Charles George VA Medical Center on Channel 13.
-[Find out how to apply for a MARRS radio unit here.]

-MARRS is a volunteer-led and -staffed organization with operational expenses covered solely by grants and contributions from individuals, businesses, churches and foundations.
-We gratefully acknowledge the partnership of public radio stations WNCW-FM 88.7 and WCQS-FM 88.1, which allows us to broadcast via their sub-carriers.
+MARRS is an all-volunteer-led and staffed organization with operational expenses covered solely by grants and contributions from individuals, businesses, churches and foundations.
 On behalf of those we serve, MARRS is grateful for the generous time and donations provided by our supporters.

 Meet our Board of Directors